How do banks assess lifestyle blocks?

 - Several cabins or tourism-style accommodation,

-- A large herd of cattle,
+- Several heads of cattle,

-- Other agricultural activities.
+- Signs of other agricultural activities.

 We can help!